ftrias/jyserver/README.md

 ## Internals

 How does this work?
 In the standalone example, the process is below.
-Flask is identical except for the httpd server.
+Flask/Bottle/Django is identical except for the httpd server.

 1. The server will listen for new http requests.